Gitanjali1801/sql-chatbot-project/README.md

 !npm install express axios dotenv

-## 🚦 Run the Full App in Google Colab
+## 🚦 Run the Full code in Google Colab

 After setting up the code and dependencies, run the following commands to:

-- ✅ Start FastAPI ()
+- ✅ Start FastAPI () by running app.py
-- ✅ Run Node.js server
+- ✅ Run Node.js server (server.js)
 - ✅ Expose the app to the internet via `ngrok`

 # Start FastAPI server on port 8000 (backend)